Licensure and Certification

 School-Level Educational Officers

-For further information about becoming a certified school level administrator (i.e. Principal or Vice Principal), contact:
+For detailed information about becoming a certified school level administrator in Hawaii, (i.e. Principal or Vice Principal), go to pderi.org or contact:

 Professional Development and Educational Research Institute (PDERI)